albertofortes/barcelona-public-transportation-challenge/UserZoom-background.md

 One more time JavaScript is the favourite language followed by Python, Java, and PHP.
 Another interesting points are that REST continues as the most used in production approach but decreasing respect 2020, meanwhile AsyncAPI and GraphQL are increasing.

-And at least maybe the most remmarcable: [Remix](https://remix.run/) has been launched.
+And at least maybe the most remmarcable: [Remix](https://remix.run/).
 A new React framework from the creators of React Router.

 ![Remix framework](https://remix.run/img/og.1.jpg)